Frequently Asked Questions: Certification Process

-Will HCC accept my military transcript/credits?
+Will HCC accept my military transcripts/post-secondary transcripts?

 Houston Community College evaluates all transcripts, including military transcripts, at the time of admission.
 Keep in mind that completing the degree plan is the focus and most military transcripts pertain to technical credits that may not apply to your degree plan.
 If you feel that you should have received credit(s) for something on your military transcript that was not awarded in your degree plan at HCC, please feel free to contact your Academic Advisor.